James-Dodd/wouldYouRather/README.md

 # Would You Rather
-welcome to my would you rather appp the instructions for the app are below there are four pages: home question
+welcome to my would you rather app the instructions for the app are below there are four pages: home question